 FairnessFairness and perceptions of fairness.
-For example, a firm where valuable contributors are promoted as opposed to the friends of managers.A firm where employees accept aggressive change versus one where they value stability and defend the status quo.
+For example, a firm where valuable contributors are promoted as opposed to the friends of managers.status quo.

 Unspoken RulesUnspoken rules such as a firm where everyone must stay at work until their manager leaves in the evening.

 Tolerance for DisagreementThe personal resilience that is expected of employees such as an ability to handle disagreements and criticism.constructive criticism is the norm as opposed overly harsh or personal criticism.